LITE-ON Technology Corporation

 The Company shall comply with the Company Act, Securities and Exchange Act, Business Entity Accounting Act, Political Donations Act, Anti-Corruption Statute, Government Procurement Act, Act on Recusal of Public Servants Due to Conflicts of Interest, TWSE/GTSM listing rules, or other laws or regulations regarding commercial activities, as the underlying basic premise to facilitate ethical corporate management.

-The Company shall abide by the operational philosophies of honesty, transparency and responsibility, base policies on the principle of good faith and establish good corporate governance and risk control and management mechanism so as to create an operational environment for sustainable development.
+The Company shall abide by the operational philosophies of honesty, transparency and responsibility, base policies on the principle of good faith and obtain approval from the board of directors, and establish good corporate governance and risk control and management mechanism so as to create an operational environment for sustainable development.

-In order to realize the operational philosophies and policies of the previous Article, the Company has, in its “Employee Code of Practice” and “Practitioner Code of Conduct”, established specific ethical management practices and the programs to forestall unethical conduct (“prevention programs”), including operational procedures, guidelines, and training.
+In order to realize the operational philosophies and policies of the previous Article, the Company has, in its “Work Rules” and “Practitioner Code of Conduct”, established specific ethical management practices and the programs to forestall unethical conduct (“prevention programs”), including operational procedures, guidelines, and training.

 The prevention programs adopted by the Company shall include preventive measures as the following: